martyav/learn-haskell/README.md

 The next line states that `main` will be `do`ing several things when it is called.
 If we didn't add the `do` keyword, main could only perform one thing.

-Each of the things main will be doing are print statements. `PutStrLn` prints the string and adds a line break character at the end.
-There is a similar command, `putStrn`, that would just print the string without adding any breaks.
+Each of the things main will be doing are print statements. `PutStrLn` is a function prints the string and adds a line break character at the end.
+There is a similar function, `putStr`, that would just print the string without adding any breaks.
+In Haskell, function arguments are placed next to the function's name, without needing to be enclosed in parentheses.

-Note that the print statements are indented under the `do` -- like Python, whitespace has syntacical meaning in Haskell.
+Also note that the print statements are indented under the `do` -- like Python, whitespace has syntacical meaning in Haskell.

 #### Adventures in file encoding